KonstantinKlepikov/myknowlegebase/notes/godot.md

 - [сайт проекта](https://godotengine.org/)
 - [docs](https://docs.godotengine.org/en/stable/index.html#), [github repo](https://github.com/godotengine/godot)
+- [GDScripts](https://gdscript.com/) evolved as a custom scripting language to be used with the Godot computer (and mobile device) Game engine, and for those people who look beyond the real world, it also supports Virtual Reality.
 - [Awesome Godot repo](https://github.com/godotengine/awesome-godot) A curated list of free/libre plugins, scripts and add-ons for Godot
 - [Godot RL Agents](https://edbeeching.github.io/papers/gdrl) an open-source interface for developing [[reinforcement-learning]] environments and agents in the Godot Game Engine.
 [Tutorial](https://lupoglaz.github.io/GodotAIGym/tutorial_basic.html)
 - [godot_rl_agents](https://github.com/edbeeching/godot_rl_agents) An Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents